cloudflare/cloudflare-docs/content/pages/functions/api-reference.md

 The `env.ASSETS.fetch()` function allows you to fetch a static asset from your Pages project.

-You can pass a [Request](/workers/runtime-apis/request/), string, or URL to `env.ASSETS.fetch()` function.
+You can pass a [Request object](/workers/runtime-apis/request/), URL string, or URL object to `env.ASSETS.fetch()` function.
 The URL must be to the pretty path, not directly to the asset.
 For example, if you had the path `/users/index.html`, you will request `/users/` instead of `/users/index.html`.
 This method call will run the header and redirect rules, modifying the response that is returned.

 ## Types